Scroll to see more

 Amy is a kindergartener struggling with a stutter.
 She has trouble making friends with others and is falling behind.
 Her mother has known about the stutter for a while and thinks it’s the right time to look for therapy.
 However, her child is now 5 and she does not know where to look because her daughter is too old for government aid.

-VocalR will be able to replace the need for an in-person speech therapist and be just as effective
+VocalR will replace the need for an in-person speech therapist and be just as effective.

 Solution #1